By Tim Lambert

 Francis Tumblety

 Francis Tumblety was born in 1833 and he was a quack doctor.
 He was in London in 1888.
 However, Tumblety was in his mid-50s in 1888, and eyewitnesses saw a much younger man.
 Furthermore, he was 5 feet 10 inches tall.
-(That was tall by the standards of Victorian London) and people who saw Jack described a younger man.
-By all accounts, Tumblety was a rogue but there is no evidence that he was violent and there is nothing to link him with Jack the Ripper.
+(That was tall by the standards of Victorian London) and people who saw the killer described a younger man.
+By all accounts, Tumblety was a rogue but there is no evidence that he was violent and there is nothing to link him with the Whitechapel murders.

 Prince Albert Victor, the Duke of Clarence